Questions for Paul Brown

 The profession is attracting the most talented youngsters of the next generation.

 Its remarkable how many children of dentists go on to join their parents.
 Its also quite interesting that many regular medical practitioner’s are now encouraging their own children to look into a dental career instead of medicine.
-In August we have the son of a long line of Bavarian doctors joining us for a weeks work experience all the way from Germany.

 The future certainly looks very bright indeed.